Codersage/Codersage/README.md

 - 👋 Hi, I’m @Codersage
 - 👀 I’m interested in ...
 Building cool projects and learning new techniques and programming languages
-- 🌱 I’m currently learning ... vue js and spring boot
+- 🌱 I’m currently learning ... vue js and python/Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Dimario.mitchell3@GMAIL.COM